Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v6/whats-new/_index.en.md

 ---
 title: What's new
-description: Overview of changes introduced in version 5.
+description: Overview of changes introduced in version 6.
 toc: true
 ---
-## 5.0.0 Dot net 6 upgrade
+## 6.0.0 .Net 6 upgrade

-Upgradeds App to dotnet 6.
+Upgrades App to .Net 6.
 See Breaking

 See [breaking changes](../breaking-changes) for how to update you app to be compatible with this version.